All entries are from John Mayall's

 3rd December:

-- Brown Sugar I (MJ/KR) -STU on piano, very early vocal mix, with
+- Brown Sugar I (MJ/KR) -earliest known mix, with reversed 1st and 2nd

 4th December:

-- Wild Horses I (MJ/KR) - with Jim Dickinson on tack piano, given as
+Wild Horses II (MJ/KR) -with Jim Dickinson on tack piano, given as

-Note: The recordings in Alabama were partly filmed by the Maysles
+Note: The recordings of the last day in Alabama were partly filmed by

 brothers for the upcoming documentary film Gimme Shelter.